satansdeer/satansdeer.github.com/copywriting.md

 - ✅ Instead: Make the point directly with specific details

 **Anaphora (Repetitive Openings)**
-- ❌ Three+ consecutive sentences starting the same way
+- ❌ Three+ consecutive sentences or clauses starting the same way
+- ❌ "They may...
+They may...
+They may..."
+- ❌ "You can...
+You can...
+You can..."
 - ❌ "This allows...
 This enables...
 This helps..."
-- ✅ Instead: Vary sentence structure naturally
+- ✅ Instead: Vary sentence structure, combine into a list, or use a single sentence with commas
+- ✅ "They might like your posts, leave feedback, share encouragement." not "They may like your posts.
+They may give feedback.
+They may even share encouragement."

 **Double Negations**
 - ❌ "Don't underestimate the power of..."